harmin-parra/pytest-webtest-extras/docs/user_guide.rst

 * ``extras_screenshots``

-The screenshots to add to the report.
+The screenshots to add in the report.

 Accepted values: